Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index

 \section{The experimental unit information index}

-To {adjust} the DOR for a pre-specified {sample size} $n$, we propose the experimental unit information index as the $n$th root of the diagnostic odds ratio:
+To {adjust} \soutr{the DOR} {likelihood ratios} for a \soutr{pre-specified} {fixed} {sample size} $n$, we propose {to take the $n$-th root of $\mbox{LR}^+$ and $\mbox{LR}^-$, respectively.
+The motivation to take the $n$-th root comes from equation \eqref{eq:postOddsSig} and \eqref{eq:postOddsNotSig}. \soutr{, respectively.} These two equations show that likelihood ratios act {multiplicatively} on the odds of $H_1$, transforming prior odds to posterior odds.
+Both likelihood ratios are based on data from $n$ experimental units, so every unit contributes on average an amount of $({\mbox{LR}^+})^{1/n}$ and $({\mbox{LR}^-})^{1/n}$, respectively, to the likelihood ratios, because

-The motivation to take the $n$th root comes from equation \eqref{eq:postOddsSig} and \eqref{eq:postOddsNotSig}, respectively.
-These two equations show that likelihood ratios act {multiplicatively} on the odds of $H_1$, transforming prior odds to posterior odds.
-Both likelihood ratios are based on data from $n$ experimental units, so every unit contributes on average an amount of $({\mbox{LR}^-})^{1/n}$ and $({\mbox{LR}^+})^{1/n}$, respectively, to the likelihood ratios, because
+\soutr{This representation emphasizes the coherence of Bayesian (prior to posterior) updating based on increasingly available data.} Note that this derivation assumes that the experimental units are independent.